StPaulStylee/100DaysOfCode/README.md

 I've completed enough of the Go tut to start building out my own project.
 Tonight, I researched how I will begin combining Go with Angular 2x.
 I have a plan of action.
 First, I will get a functional and basic back-end built w/ Go in which I am able to make calls to Giant Bomb API and recieve results.
 I will then set up the proper routes to build the basics of a CRUD using data from Giant Bomb.
 Once all of the basic CRUD operations are in place, I will start implementing my Angular.
 ### Thoughts:
 Enough learning!
 Time to start building.

+# Day 93, March 13th, 2018
+### What I did:
+I read a lot on on to properly structure Go code when developing an application
+### Thoughts:
+Frustrated.
+I know I could start programming by simply throwing everyting into a main.go file, but that seems sloppy.
+However, I feel I am beginning to waste valuable time.
+Plus, I am just getting confused by all of this stuff...
+I think I may be trying too jump to deep, too fast.